-I was shocked to see that my insurance company no longer had the best rate by

-    hundreds of dollars a year and I decided to switch.
-The same could happen to
+I was shocked to see that my insurance company no longer had the best rate.
+I’d save hundreds of dollars a year if I decided to switch.
+The same could happen to you.

-    you.

 Don’t Pay Fees For Monthly Auto Insurance Payments

 Quit paying fees.
-Save up for you six month renewal in advance and you won’t

-    have to pay these fees anymore.
+Save up for your six-month renewal in advance and you won’t have to pay these fees anymore.

 Cut Down On Unnecessary Car Trips By Planning Trips

 Cutting out unnecessary car trips will save you money both in gas money and car maintenance.

 Instead of coming home from work and then going out to the store that was on your way home, just stop at the store on your way home.
 Instead of making 4 trips to 4 different stores each weekend, consolidate them into one trip.